Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 There is no `String` primitive data type in Java.
 Instead, `String` is a predefined class that is written in Java code.

-There is no 'Arrays` primitive data type in Java.
-Instead, 'Arrays` is a predefined class that is written in java code.
+There is no `Arrays` primitive data type in Java.
+Instead, `Arrays` is a predefined class that is written in java code.
 - It is a fundamental data structure in Java (more on this later in the course).

 Because Java contains primitive data types that are not only `class` types, _Java is not a purely object-oriented language_.